What Is Communication?

 Communication: is defined as a two-way process in which there is an exchange and progression of thoughts, feelings or ideas towards a mutually accepted goal or direction.

-academic discipline relates to all the ways we communicate, so it embraces a large body of study and knowledge.
+Communication as an academic discipline relates to all the ways we communicate, so it embraces a large body of study and knowledge.

 Communication is a process whereby information is encoded and imparted by a sender to a receiver via a channel/medium.The receiver then decodes the message and gives the sender a feedback.
 Communication requires that all parties have an area of communicative commonality.
 There are auditory means, such as speaking, singing and sometimes tone of voice, and nonverbal, physical means, such as body language, sign language, paralanguage, touch, eye contact, by using writing.

-convey meaning in an attempt to create shared understanding.
+Communication is thus a process by which we assign and convey meaning in an attempt to create shared understanding.
 This process requires a vast repertoire of skills in intrapersonal and interpersonal processing, listening, observing, speaking, questioning, analyzing, and evaluating. if you use these processes it is developmental and transfers to all areas of life: home, school, community, work, and beyond.
 It is through communication that collaboration and cooperation occur.

 [1]Communication is the articulation of sending a message through different media,[2] whether it be verbal or nonverbal, so long as a being transmits a thought provoking idea, gesture, action, etc. Communication is a learned skill.
 Most babies are born with the physical ability to make sounds, but must learn to speak and communicate effectively.
 Speaking, listening, and our ability to understand verbal and nonverbal meanings are skills we develop in various ways.
 We learn basic communication skills by observing other people and modeling our behaviors based on what we see.
 We also are taught some communication skills directly through education, and by practicing those skills and having them evaluated.